 - 1/2 cup grated Parmesan cheese.

 - Once you collected all the ingredients, Start with the preparation for your dish.
-Frist wash everything properly.
-After cleaning cut them into the correct size you want them.
+First, wash everything properly.
+After cleaning, cut them into the correct size you want them.
 And remove if there any waste left.
 Then go to the appliance and check them.

 - Add the onion, garlic, and pepper flakes to the skillet.
 Sauté until the onions are starting to soften, about 2 minutes.
 Stir in the kale, wine, and a pinch of salt.
-And then, cover and cook for about 5 minutes, stirring occasionally, until the kale is just tender.
+And then, cover and cook for about 5 minutes, occasionally stirring, until the kale is just tender.

 - Return the chicken and any accumulated juices to the skillet.
 Add the Parmesan and lemon juice and stir to combine.
 At the last, taste and season with more salt and pepper as needed.